Starwind 19: Design

 The Starwind 19 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a fractional sloop rig, a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a fixed fin keel.
+It has a fractional sloop rig, a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a ballasted shoal draft keel with centerboard.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on the port side of the companionway ladder and is equipped with a sink.
 The head is located in the bow cabin under the "V"-berth.
 Cabin headroom is 38 in and the fresh water tank has a capacity of 2.5 u.s.gal.

 The design has a PHRF racing average handicap of 288 and a hull speed of 5.5 kn.